-,,,,, Securities registered pursuant to Section 12(b) of the Act Title of each class Trading Symbol(s) Name of each e exchange on which registered Common Stock, \$ 0.0001 par value SLRX The Nasdaq Stock Market LLC Indicate by check mark whether the registrant (1) has filed all 12 months (or for such shorter period that the registrant was ' ' ( ) - Indicate by check mark whether the registrant has submitted (§ 232.405 of this chapter) during the preceding 12 months (or Indicate by check mark whether the registrant is a large acce company.
-See the definitions of large accelerated filer, accele l Large Accelerated Filer ☐ Accelerated Filer ☐ Non-accelerated Filer ⊠ S smaller Reporting Company ⊠ Emerging Growth Company $\boxtimes$ If an emerging growth company, indicate by check mark if the accounting standards provided pursuant to Section 13(a) of the section 13 (b) of the section 13 (c) of the section 13 (d) of the section 14 (d) of the section tended transition period for complyin g with any new or revised financ cial Indicate by check mark whether the registrant is a shell comp nany (as defined in Rule 12h-2 of the Exc change Act ) Yes □ No ☒
+Securities registered pursuant to Section 12(b) of the Act

+Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, \$ 0.0001 par value SLRX The Nasdag Stock Market LLC

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to the filing requirements for the past 90 days.
+Yes 🗵 No 🗆 Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes 🗵 No 🗆 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of large accelerated filer, accelerated filer, smaller reporting company, and emerging growth company in Rule 12b-2 of the Exchange Act.

+Smaller Reporting Company Large Accelerated Filer

+Accelerated Filer Non-accelerated Filer X Emerging Growth Company $\mathbf{X}$

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.
+X

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act.)
+Yes 🗆 No 🗵

-As of August 7, 2020, there were 19,820,361 shares of common stock outstanding.
+As of November 9, 2020, there were 19,843,866 shares of common stock outstanding.